 Though it is a full size classical guitar body, you’ll notice that is surprisingly lightweight.

-This guitar also comes with a gig-bag for travel protection.
+This guitar also comes with a gig-bag, tuner, string, instructional DVD, and polishing cloth.

 Don't make the mistake of passing off Silvertone as just some guitar from Sears.
 Pop star Beck chooses to compliment his vintage look and eccentric live performances using Silvertone guitars as his main axe of choice.